Listing Courses and Certificates on your CV / Resume

 • ‘Work experience’ / ‘Employment history’

 Many companies offer training in first aid or fire safety.
-If you’ve completed training in either of these areas, it’s a good idea to mention it in your CV, regardless of the job you’re applying for, as first aid and fire safety skills are always useful to employers.
+If you’ve completed training in either of these areas, it’s a good idea to mention it in your resume, regardless of the job you’re applying for, as first aid and fire safety skills are always useful to employers.

 You would list these courses in the same way as you would list other courses in your CV, e.g.